Tamirucode/multiple-choice-quiz/README.md

 1. Hover: CSS
 2. Google fonts
 3. Git
-	used Git terminal to commit to Git and push to Git hub 5.GitHub
+    - used Git terminal to commit to Git and push to Git hub
+4. GitHub
-	store the project code after being pushed from Git
+    - store the project code after being pushed from Git

 **Credits**

-  Code
+  - Code

-     MDN web docs
+     - MDN web docs
-     love maths project
+     - love maths project
-     www.w3schools.com
+     - www.w3schools.com

-**content**
+  - content

- The content is written by developer
+     - The content is written by developer

- Instruction on how to implement forEach method javascript for selected choice and unselected choices was taken from a specific youtube tutorial and GameDevAcademy Zenva website.
+     - Instruction on how to implement forEach method javascript for selected choice and unselected choices was taken from a specific youtube tutorial and GameDevAcademy Zenva website.

- The load quiz function code to reload the quiz was taken from w3Schools
+      - The load quiz function code to reload the quiz was taken from w3Schools